 Since the #3 light yarn is slightly thicker than the #2 fine yarn, coasters made with #3 yarn turn out a little larger.

-This crochet pattern begins with a magic ring and 12 double crochet stitches to create the pupil.
+This easy Halloween crochet coaster pattern begins with a magic ring and 12 double crochet stitches to create the pupil.

 In the next round, single crochet stitches form part of the iris.
 The third round completes the iris using half double crochet stitches.